BYOD - Bring Your Own Device

 In 2016 St Philip's College introduced the BYOD (Bring your own device) policy, whereby all senior students in Years 10, 11 & 12 are expected to bring a laptop which fits within a boundary of specifications.
 Further information regarding specifications and device suggestions can be found below.

-I am writing to you to inform you of the exciting changes to College IT policies and student laptop usage in the Senior School (Years 10, 11 and 12) that commenced in 2016.
+In 2016 the College changed its IT policies and student laptop usage in the Senior School (Years 10, 11 and 12).

 The College originally supplied laptops to students enrolled in the senior years in response to funding supplied by the Commonwealth Government.
 These were replaced four years ago and were largely funded by the College.
 After four years the laptops have reached a point where their functionality and reliability is very limited.